AlexSchunert/DataScience/MSFT_GP/Docs/Analyses.md

   * Autocorrelation drops immediately to zero
   * PSD is flat(ish) => white noise

-In order to make sure to not miss anything, it makes sense to look at some subsets of the data with constant variance.
+Just to make sure, a detailed looks at two subsets of the data with constant variance.

 To generate the plot, run `python -m main --mode plot_return_full_subs`
 <p align="center">